Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-11.md

-# Day 11 - Summer Training Report
+# Day 11 - Summer Training Daily Diary

-# Data Preprocessing: Missing Value Handling and Outlier Treatment
+## Training Domain

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python
+**Artificial Intelligence & Machine Learning (AI & ML) using Python**

 ---

 ## Objective

-The objective of today's session was to understand the initial stages of data preprocessing in Machine Learning.
-The session focused on preparing raw data by handling missing values, detecting outliers, and applying appropriate preprocessing techniques to improve data quality before model training.
+Today's training focused on the initial stage of data preprocessing in Machine Learning.
+The session covered handling missing values, detecting outliers, and applying preprocessing techniques to improve the quality of the dataset before model training.

 ---

+## Tasks Assigned by the Industry Expert

+During today's training session, the following tasks were assigned:

+1. Understand the importance of data preprocessing in Machine Learning.
+2. Inspect the House Price dataset and identify missing values.
+3. Apply suitable techniques to handle missing data.
+4. Detect outliers using statistical methods and visualizations.
+5. Treat outliers using the IQR method.
+6. Compare the dataset before and after preprocessing.

+---

+## Practical Work Completed

+During the practical session, I worked on the following activities:

+- Loaded the filtered House Price dataset using Pandas.
+- Inspected the dataset using `head()` and checked missing values using `isnull().sum()`.
+- Practiced handling missing values using the Median Imputation technique.
+- Generated Box Plots to identify outliers in numerical features.
+- Calculated the First Quartile (Q1), Third Quartile (Q3), and Interquartile Range (IQR).
+- Applied IQR-based outlier capping using the `clip()` function.
+- Compared the distribution of house prices before and after outlier treatment using Histograms.
+- Verified the dataset after completing the preprocessing steps.

+---

 ## Topics Covered

-### 1. Introduction to Data Preprocessing
+### Introduction to Data Preprocessing
 - Importance of data preprocessing in Machine Learning.
 - Understanding the concept of "Garbage In, Garbage Out (GIGO)".
-- Need for clean and structured datasets before training ML models.
+- Need for clean and structured datasets before model training.
-- Loading the filtered House Price dataset.

-### 2. Dataset Inspection
+### Dataset Inspection

-- Reading datasets using Pandas.
+- Loading datasets using Pandas.
-- Viewing dataset records using `head()`.
+- Viewing records using `head()`.
 - Checking dataset structure.
 - Identifying missing values using `isnull().sum()`.

-### 3. Handling Missing Values (Imputation)
+### Handling Missing Values
 - Introduction to Missing Value Imputation.
-- Importance of handling incomplete datasets.
-- Creating sample missing values for practice.
 - Median Imputation technique.
 - Replacing missing values using the median.
-- Understanding why the median is preferred over the mean for skewed data.
+- Importance of choosing the appropriate imputation method.

-### 4. Outlier Detection
+### Outlier Detection

-- Understanding outliers and their impact on Machine Learning models.
+- Understanding outliers and their effect on Machine Learning models.
 - Detecting outliers using Box Plots.
 - Introduction to the Interquartile Range (IQR) method.
-- Calculating:
-  - First Quartile (Q1)
-  - Third Quartile (Q3)
-  - Interquartile Range (IQR)
+- Calculating Q1, Q3, and IQR.

-### 5. Outlier Treatment
+### Outlier Treatment
 - Determining lower and upper limits using IQR.
 - Applying outlier capping using the `clip()` function.
-- Capping extreme values in:
-  - Price
-  - Living Area (`sqft_living`)
-  - Bedrooms
-- Comparing data before and after outlier treatment.
+- Comparing data before and after preprocessing.

 ---

-## Practical Activities Performed

-During the practical session, I performed the following activities:

-- Loaded the filtered House Price dataset using Pandas.
-- Inspected dataset records and verified missing values.
-- Practiced Missing Value Imputation using the median.
-- Generated Box Plots to visualize outliers.
-- Calculated Q1, Q3, and IQR for selected numerical features.
-- Applied IQR-based outlier capping using the `clip()` function.
-- Compared the distribution of house prices before and after preprocessing using Histograms.
-- Verified the updated dataset after treating outliers.

----

-## Key Learning Outcomes
+## Learning Outcomes

-By the end of today's session, I was able to:
+By the end of today's training, I was able to:

-- Understand the importance of data preprocessing.
+- Understand the importance of data preprocessing before model development.
-- Detect missing values in datasets.
+- Identify missing values in a dataset.
-- Apply Median Imputation for handling missing data.
+- Apply Median Imputation to handle incomplete data.
-- Understand the concept of outliers.
 - Detect outliers using Box Plots and the IQR method.
-- Apply outlier capping without removing records.
+- Treat outliers without removing records from the dataset.
-- Improve dataset quality before Machine Learning model development.
+- Improve dataset quality for further Machine Learning tasks.

 ---

 ## Conclusion

-Today's session focused on the initial phase of data preprocessing by handling missing values and treating outliers in the House Price dataset.
-Through practical implementation of Median Imputation and IQR-based outlier capping, I learned how to improve data quality and prepare datasets for the next stage of Machine Learning preprocessing.
+Today's session helped me understand the importance of preparing data before building a machine learning model.
+By handling missing values and treating outliers in the House Price dataset, I learned how proper preprocessing improves data quality and makes the dataset more suitable for further analysis and model development.